BenBarlev/colocWE/readme.md

 ## Structure / coherence / visualization - it all means the same thing.

 So
-Comments have various roles in a debate
+Comments have various roles in a debate :

                 *Questions*,

                             !Objections!,

-                                         *=An example of an occurrence=, *=!The reasons for an occurrence=! (these guys know better than you. and sometimes (rare) it's not a joke) ?-!suggestions for solutions?-!
-(I love this ones) -- *"no value" - not necessarily the most violent or nasty comments, they just didn't bring any value relevant to the debate - commercials, other topics, out of context etc.-- and just to make a point - an emoji as a comment can totally bring value to a debate. not necessarily a unique one - but value.😊
+                                         *=An example of an occurrence=,

+*=!The reasons for an occurrence=! (these guys know better than you. and sometimes (rare) it's not a joke)

+                                                  ?-!suggestions for solutions?-!
+(I love this ones)

+<del> *"no value" </del>- not necessarily the most violent or nasty comments, they just didn't bring any value relevant to the debate - commercials, other topics, out of context etc.--

-And -
+(and just to make a point! - an emoji as a comment can totally bring value to a debate. not necessarily a unique one - but value.😊)

 After trimmed and cupeled and P&M we can totally relate and form it into the bush a discussion looks like.
 In Hebrew debate and bush have the same meaning - go figure.